TuGraz-ITI/JamLab-NG/README.md

 ## Details

-Currently this repositiory contains the parts required to build confiture and can be used with [Scapy](https://scapy.net/) as is.
-Jelly, our wrapper for parsing is tested against the Rasperry Pi with JamLab-NG's confiture.
+Currently, this repositiory contains the parts required to build confiture and can be used with [Scapy](https://scapy.net/) as is.
+Jelly is tested against the Rasperry Pi with JamLab-NG's confiture to support sending without CCA, arbitrary channels and tx power.

 ## Instructions